NotRay-67/GestuSpeak/README.md

 3. **Run the application:** `python app.py`

 ## Contributing
 We welcome contributions from the community!
-Whether you're interested in improving the model, enhancing the user interface, or adding new features, your input is valuable.
+Whether you're interested in improving the model,enhancing the user interface, or adding new features, your input is valuable.

 ## License
 This project is licensed under the MIT License